-Mr. Chairman, Ladies and Gentlemen.
+Mr. Chairman, Ladies and Gentlemen,

-Thank you for this opportunity to address you on problems concerning national minorities in Europe.
-In the course of my remarks on preventing ethnic conflict in the region, I will of course refer specifically to the role of the CSCE High Commissioner on National Minorities as an instrument of preventive diplomacy.
+Thank you for this opportunity to address you on problems concerning national minorities in Europe, problems which can lead and sometimes have led to violent conflict.
+As CSCE High Commissioner on National Minorities I am directly involved in this aspect of the international political situation after the fall of communism in Europe.
+In the course of my remarks on preventing ethnic conflict in the region, I will therefore refer specifically to the role of the CSCE High Commissioner as an instrument of preventive diplomacy.